Bowness railway station: History

 The station was only built as an afterthought following a petition from local people.
 It had two platforms, a signal box, cattle pens and an overbridge at the northern end.
-Old photographs show a carriage body on one platform as a shelter, etc. In 1910 a watertank was located next to the overbridge and the platform beside the signal box had no buildings, not even a passenger shelter.
-In 1915 the signalbox was open from 4 am to 8:30 pm.
+Old photographs show a carriage body on one platform as a shelter.
+In 1910 a water tank was located next to the overbridge and the platform beside the signal box had no buildings, not even a passenger shelter.
+In 1915 the signal box was open from 4 am to 8:30 pm.

 Disused, the station became the property of the London, Midland and Scottish Railway in 1923 until sold together with the viaduct.

-The Solway railway viaduct
+Solway railway viaduct

 Beyond Bowness station the railway ran along an embankment and then crossed the estuary of the Solway upon an iron girder viaduct, one mile 176 yards in length.
 The local people's frustration at the delay in reopening the Solway Viaduct after it was damaged in 1881 is recorded in the newspapers of the day.

-The site today
+Fate

 The station house is now a private dwelling.